nipafx/mvn-java-9/README.md

 # Maven Java 9

-How to build Java 9 projects with Maven.
+Different ways to build projects on Java 9 with Maven.
+The goal is to be able to simply run `mvn install` and then launch the resulting JAR with `java -jar target/demo-java-9.jar`.

 * [toolchain](toolchain)